-What's happening when foods simmer?
-As you probably already know, simmering and boiling both involve liquids, usually a large amount of liquid like a pot of water to boil pasta or simmering a soup.
-Simmering is a way of gently cooking ingredients until they are tender, but it's also a way of getting flavors in a dish to melt.
-As a soup or a sauce simmers, herbs and spices infuse the liquid, vegetables absorb some of that seasoned liquid while also contributing some of their own flavors back — it's synergy!
-Since some of the liquid evaporates while simmering and boiling, flavors are also more concentrated and intense by the end of cooking.
+Simmering is a way of gently cooking ingredients in a certain amount of liquid until they are tender.
+It’s also a way of getting flavors in a dish to infuse and become concentrated.
+As a soup or a sauce simmers, herbs and spices flavor the liquid, vegetables absorb some of that seasoned liquid while also contributing some of their own flavors back — it’s synergy!
+Since some of the liquid evaporates while simmering and boiling, flavors are also stronger and more intense by the end of cooking.

-Why is it important?
-In other words, why not just crank the heat and let a soup boil?
-Good question!
-The temperature of the liquid is a factor (liquid at a full boil is several degrees hotter than liquid at a slow simmer), but it's mostly about the action of those bubbles.
+There are a couple reasons why it’s important to know the difference between these two methods.
+The temperature of the liquid is a factor (liquid at a full boil is several degrees hotter than liquid at a slow simmer), but it’s mostly about the action of those bubbles.
 A rolling boil causes ingredients to bump around a lot, causing them to disintegrate and also making the outsides mushy before the insides are fully cooked.
 At a simmer, the food is jostled just enough to move it around the pan and mix all the flavors, but not so much that the ingredients are damaged.

-How to boil and simmer: It's all about controlling the heat!
+It’s all about controlling the heat!
 Liquids over high heat will boil rapidly, while liquids over a lower heat will simmer.
+To cook pasta, for example, you’ll need very hot boiling water with large bubbles.
+To thicken a chili, however, you’ll likely have to let it simmer on low covered for a while.
 Stovetops can be touchy, though, so you may need adjust the heat a bit to keep the liquid where you want it.
-Keep an eye on it — don't totally turn your back on the pot until you're sure the simmering is holding steady.
+Keep an eye on it — don’t totally turn your back on the pot until you’re sure the simmering is holding steady.

 There’s a myth that if you add salt to almost-boiling water, it’ll raise the temperature and make it come to a full, rolling boil.
 While it make look like that is happening since the water bubbles furiously when the salt is added, what’s actually happening is that the salt helps form bubbles but doesn’t actually raise the temperature by any noticeable amount.
 The furious bubbling is only a temporary occurrence, so know that you’re salting water for flavor, not for temperature.